Getting People On Board When Change Matters

-When we flip the mirror onto ourselves and the businesses we work with, a company is made of people, process, technology, assets and value.
+When we flip the mirror onto ourselves and the businesses we work with, a company is made of people, processes, technology, assets, and value.
 Every company is going to have a different map of digital tribes.
 Every company is going to have different regulatory pressure or policy requirements, depending on a range of factors such as size, countries of operation, industry, safety requirements, and more.

 While we ponder the best way to do all these things, we hope you all stay home, stay safe and keep the faith alive.

-We close with a reinvestned classic from Neil Diamond.
-Talk about using humour and fun to reinforce a message!!
+We close with a reinvested classic from Neil Diamond.
+Talk about using humor and fun to reinforce a message!!